 Each travel nurse's situation is different.
-You may be single, married, have children, or may be worried about an elderly parent.
+You may be single, single parent, married, have children, or may be worried about an elderly parent.
 Whether you are traveling alone or with family, establishing boundaries is vital to a successful assignment and healthy work-life balance.
 Have plans in place for any child or elderly care needed prior to accepting a new assignment.
 If you have a spouse or children that are not joining you on assignment, carve out time for breaks to see them, whether you travel to them or they visit you.
 It can be especially difficult to maintain healthy relationships while being a travel nurse, but it is doable when using the right tools and communication.

 Working in healthcare can be stressful, especially in unfamiliar situations.
 Creating a healthy balance between your personal and professional life will ensure you are well adjusted in any situation.

 An Unstable Environment